-^{)} On 27 November 2018, AGROFERT, a.s., entered into agreements Schuldschein Loan Agreement with Citibank Europe plc, UK Branch and COMMERZBANK Aktiengesellschaft, Filiale Luxemburg as the arrangers and with COMMERZBANK Aktiengesellschaft, Filiale Luxemburg as the payment and calculation agent on grounds of which it received a loan of EUR 71,500 thousand with a three-year maturity (of this amount, EUR 8,500 thousand was repaid early in March 2021) and a loan of EUR 113,500 thousand with a five-year maturity.
-The loans bear floating interest rates and are redeemable in full as at the ultimate maturity date, i.e. three and five years after the funds receipt date by AGROFERT, a.s., respectively.
+) On 27 November 2018, AGROFERT, a.s., entered into agreement Schuldschein Loan Agreement with Citibank Europe plc, UK Branch and COMMERZBANK Aktiengesellschaft, Filiale Luxemburg as the arrangers and with COMMERZBANK Aktiengesellschaft, Filiale Luxemburg as the payment and calculation agent on grounds of which it received a loan of EUR 113,500 thousand (of this amount, EUR 8,500 thousand was repaid early in March 2021) with a five-year maturity.
+The loan bears floating interest rate and is redeemable in full as at the ultimate maturity date, i.e. five years after the funds receipt date by AGROFERT, a.s.